followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/020 Data Binding/25 Custom Sources.md

 - [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data)
 - [DevExtreme-PHP-Data](https://github.com/DevExpress/DevExtreme-PHP-Data)

 You need to configure the **CustomStore** in detail for accessing a server built on another technology.
 Data in this situation can be processed on the client or server.
 In the former case, switch the **CustomStore** to the raw mode and load all data from the server in the [load](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load) function as shown in the next example.
-Note that instead of declaring the **CustomStore** explicitly, you can specify its members directly in the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object.

 ---